Nello Musumeci: President of Sicily

-In November 2017 Musumeci won the Sicilian Regional Election with 39.9% of the vote.
+In November 2017, Musumeci won the Sicilian Regional Election with 39.9% of the vote.
 The anti-establishment 5-Star Movement (M5S) candidate Giacarlo Canceller received 36.6% and the center-left candidate Fabrizio Micari representing the Democratic Party received 18.6%.
-Musumeci also secured a majority in the regional assembly when his center-right coalition which received 36 of 70 seats.
+Musumeci also secured a majority in the regional assembly when his center-right coalition received 36 of 70 seats.

 Musumeci won the election with the support of Silvio Berlusconi, founder of the centre-right party Forza Italia (FI), who campaigned heavily for him in the runup to the election.
-Former PM Berlusconi, promised the citizens of Sicily everything from a bridge over the Strait of Messina to a casino in Taormina.
-Following Musumeci's victory he claimed to “fight for Italy and show what we can do”.
+Former PM Berlusconi promised the citizens of Sicily everything from a bridge over the Strait of Messina to a casino in Taormina.
+Following Musumeci's victory, he claimed to "fight for Italy and show what we can do".

-Besides battling crime Musumeci is grappling with pressing regional issues including the effects of climate change as Sicily has been experiencing major weather events that have impacted the coast in Palermo recently.
+Besides battling crime, Musumeci is grappling with pressing regional issues, including the effects of climate change, as Sicily has been experiencing major weather events that have impacted the coast in Palermo recently.
 Musumeci will need to decide what to do with the inadequate infrastructure and those left homeless.
 Also, the Zafferana area in the vicinity of Mount Etna experienced a moderate earthquake on 26 December 2018 that left a number of people injured.
 The new president is also addressing the promised bridge across the Messina Strait.

 Minister

-Musumeci became a member of the Italian Senate in September 2022, and he is serving as Minister for Civil Protection and Sea Policies since 22 October 2022 in the Meloni Cabinet.
+Musumeci became a member of the Italian Senate in September 2022, and he serves as Minister for Civil Protection and Sea Policies since 22 October 2022 in the Meloni Cabinet.